 Certainly, that’s a lot of scientific jargon.
 A much simpler explanation of CVap can be found in this quirky video.

-Conventional Cooking vs. CVap Cooking
+Conventional Cooking vs. CVap Cooking with Water

 In a conventional oven, evaporation increases exponentially with the food’s temperature.
 Evaporation slows as food’s interior moisture decreases.
 As a result, the food dries out.